Pediatrics Question #37

 lethargy, and a temperature of 102 F (38.9 C) due to suspected meningococcal meningitis?
 (Select all that apply.)

-- Encourage the patient to sleep prone for comfort.
+- Encourage the client to sleep prone for comfort.

 - Enforce isolation precautions until discharge.

-- Place the patient in a negative pressure room.
+- Place the client in a negative pressure room.

 - Maintain a calm environment as much as possible.